 When anger negatively affects your health, relationships, and work, anger management therapy can help.
 Anger management therapy teaches you how to stop using rage to express yourself.
 You also learn how anger adds to depression, violence, and suicidal feelings while making your loved ones feel at risk.

 For people recovering from addiction, anger management therapy provides tools for healthier and happier days ahead.
 After all, it is essential that you know how to effectively handle your emotions using healthy tactics, instead of creating greater stress in your life using unhealthy ones.
-You can find anger management therapy in some Tacoma substance abuse programs, as part of a mix of multiple therapeutic methods.

 Who Needs Anger Management Therapy?